-Acuité has reaffirmed the long term rating of 'ACUITE A- (read as ACUITE A minus)' and short term rating of 'ACUITE A2+ (read as ACUITE A two plus)' on the Rs.1290.00 Cr. bank facilities of H-Energy Gateway Private Limited.
-The outlook is 'Stable'.
+Acuité has downgraded the long-term rating to 'Acuite BBB+ (read as ACUITE BBB+) from 'ACUITE A-' (read as ACUITE A minus) and the short-term rating to 'ACUITE A2' (read as ACUITE A2) from 'ACUITE A2+' (read as ACUITE A two plus) on the Rs.1290.00 Cr bank facilities of Western Concessions Private Limited (WCPL).
+The outlook has been revised to 'Negative' from 'Stable'.